 Coptic Christians Wary of Future in Wake of Presidential

-SANTA ANA, Calif.( May 21, 2012) – Coptic Christians will be going to the polls Wednesday and Thursday in an historic post-Hosni Mubarak election that could determine their future in the Islamic-dominated country.
+SANTA ANA, Calif.( May 21, 2012) – Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians will be going to the polls Wednesday and Thursday in an historic post-Hosni Mubarak election that could determine their future in the Islamic-dominated country.

 “All 13 presidential candidates are Muslim,” says Open Doors USA President/CEO Dr. Carl Moeller.
 “Some are the former President Mubarak era, and some from the more Islamic fundamental groups, such as the Muslim Brotherhood.